pkutaj/pkutaj.github.io/_posts/2021-01-14-NTWRK-DNS-essential-terminology.md

 ### 1. registrars VS hosts vs registry operators
 * **DOMAIN REGISTRAR** is the **subject** where domain names are finally **purchased**
-* **DNS HOST** is the **service / server** authoritative for hosting your DNS records
+* **DNS HOST** is the ** service/server** authoritative for hosting your DNS records
     * there are hosting providers that offer domain registration
     * there are registrars that offer DNS hosting, but the two **should not be confused**
 * selecting a domain name is the first step you make when building a web site
-* this semantical layer of the internet, technically, computers are connected with ip addresses
+* this semantical layer of the internet, technically, computers are connected with IP addresses
 * registration means going through
     1. Purchase a domain from **DNS REGISTRAR**, which is a company/subject that directly deals with the **REGISTRY OPERATORS FOR THE TOP LEVEL DOMAIN**
     2. Registrar makes sure you own the domain by registering it to you with registry operators
     3. You/Registrar need to select a DNS host — at Registrar level you specify the Name Servers hosting your information
     ![registrar-level-settings]({{ site.url }}/assets/img002433.jpg)
     4. DNS host stores the **ZONE FILE** containing all the DNS records about your DOMAIN.
-If the example below would have different registrar and host, the interface would differ there.
+If the example below would have a different registrar and host, the interface would differ there.
     ![registrar-level-settings]({{ site.url }}/assets/img002434.jpg)

 ![NS-hold-zone-files]({{ site.url }}/assets/img002230.png)